TeachBooks/Sphinx-Grasple-public/docs/source/syntax.md

 ## Custom CSS or JavaScript

 Custom JavaScript scripts and CSS rules will allow you to add additional functionality or customize how elements are displayed.
-If you'd like to include custom CSS or JavaScript scripts in Jupyter Book, simply add any files ending in `.css` or `.js` under a `_static` folder.
+If you'd like to include custom CSS or JavaScript scripts in Jupyter Book v1 or TeachBooks, simply add any files ending in `.css` or `.js` under a `_static` folder.
 Any files under this folder will be automatically copied into the built book.

 In Sphinx, this can be achieved by specifying the path of your `_static` folder and including CSS/JavaScript files by using the options `html_css_files` and `html_js_files` in `conf.py`: